-The overall objective of the PFM Reform Programme is to achieve a sustainable budget with reduced public debt relative to the GDP through better financial management and control (FMC), as well as an improved audit process and better linking of budget planning to Government policies.33
+The overall objective of the PFM Reform Programme is to achieve a sustainable budget with reduced public debt relative to the GDP through better financial management and control (FMC), as well as an improved audit process and better linking of budget planning to Government policies.34 The Report on the Implementation of the Public Financial Management Reform Programme for 2019 was adopted by the Government in May 2020, and published, in Serbian and English, on the website of the Ministry of Finance.

-The overall objective of the Public Procurement Development Programme of the Republic of Serbia 2019-202334 is measured through further modernisation of public procurement procedures in terms of the full use of e-communication methods, which as a consequence would result in an improved efficiency and transparency of the procedures, irregularity risk reduction, and the fulfilment of Chapter 5 -Public Procurement closing benchmarks, which is relevant to the accession negotiations with the EU.
+The overall objective of the Public Procurement Development Programme of the Republic of Serbia 2019-2023 is measured through further modernisation of public procurement procedures in terms of the full use of e-communication methods, which as a consequence would result in an improved efficiency and transparency of the procedures, irregularity risk reduction, and the fulfilment of Chapter 5 -Public Procurement closing benchmarks, which is relevant to the accession negotiations with the FU with a downward trajectory of public debt the share of which in the GDP dropped from a high 71.2% in 2015 to in December 2019.